Chayce Perkins | firstname.lastname@example.org

 ASUS operates through an annual budget of nearly $1 million.
 Most of this budget comes directly from your mandatory membership and student fees.
 Therefore, the Executive works tirelessly to ensure your money is always being spent transparently and effectively.
 The Vice President is directly responsible for overseeing all financial decisions of the Society; this includes the six commissions, Orientation Week, ASUS Camps, and more.
 If you have any questions about the budget, the Vice President is always happy to answer them.
 For more information, visit our Financials page.

 The Arts and Science Undergraduate Society Orientation Committee is tasked with the creation, organization and running of ASUS Orientation Week.
 The Week is multifaceted and not only looks to involve incoming Arts and Science students, but also Queen’s clubs, organizations, the City of Kingston and outside businesses.
-It is a week that celebrates the arrival of new members to the Queen’s and Kingston Community and looks to bring all members together to help raise awareness and money for Cystic Fibrosis, our dedicated charity.
+It is a week that celebrates the arrival of new members to the Queen’s and Kingston Community and looks to bring all members together to help raise awareness and money for the Canadian Cancer Society, our dedicated charity.
 Visit the Orientation tab for more information.

 Every summer, ASUS runs a not-for-profit camp for kids aged 4-8 in the Kingston community.
 Each week is comprised of a unique theme and a variety of engaging activities that work in tandem with Ontario’s Curriculum.
 During the first 2 months of summer, ASUS Camps also provides workshops to local Kingston schools as well as an Aboriginal outreach program.